annebrown/content-data/content/5.oses/linux/distros/ubuntu-24.04 /apt-vs-snap.md

 ##  Pros of debs over snaps:

-- Smaller packages (debs don't need to bundle their dependencies).
+- Smaller packages (no bundle dependencies).
 - While snaps are larger, updates are done with deltas, not huge downloads
 - Better theme integration.
 - Confinement issues don't typically get in your way.